 Namushasha in Namibia and the Flushing Toilet

 My adventure took me from Botsuana to Namibia.
 By coincidence I was able to do some research on Baobabs.
 I investigated how the trees were used in former times and today at Namushasha in the Eastern Zambezi Province, formerly called Caprivi.
-One of the most incredible forms of use I came accross was the Baobab I found in the North-East of Namibia in a town bordering Zambia.
-The poor tree in Katima Mulilo was equipped with a flushing toilet in its interior!
+In a town bordering Zambia I came across one of the most unusual forms of baobab use: The poor tree in Katima Mulilo was equipped with a flushing toilet in its interior!

 Meanwhile a heritage center was built around two huge Baobabs residing at Namushasha.
 The results of my research and writing about Baobabs can be seen on an information board in said heritage center.
 I was able to contribute a chapter about Baobabs to a book which has been published in fall 2014 in Namibia.